-Deck Spacing and Why It’s Important
+Decking Spacing and Why it’s Important

-When you install a composite deck, especially if you do the DIY route, you have to remember to leave a gap between composite decking boards.
-Many people who try to build decks for the first time often forget about this crucial detail.
-But the question is, why is it important?
+When you install composite decking, especially if you go down the DIY route, you have to remember to leave a gap between composite decking boards.
+Many people who try to build decking for the first time often forget about this crucial detail.
+Why is it critical?

 How to Space Your Decking Boards Properly